MicrosoftDocs/quantum-docs/articles/provider-support-rigetti.md

 | Medium | Performance degradation | 2 business days |
 | Low | Application-related concerns and questions | 5 business days |

-"Business days" are defined as Monday through Friday, not counting US holidays.
-Example: if a medium-severity incident is reported on a Tuesday, a response will be returned by the end of the business day on Thursday, if the intervening days are also business days.
+*Business days* are defined as Monday through Friday, not counting US holidays.
+For example, if a medium-severity incident is reported on a Tuesday, a response will be returned by the end of the business day on Thursday, if the intervening days are also business days.